 About me

-I am an incoming Assistant Professor at IIT Madras, starting in May 2024.
+I am an Assistant Professor at IIT Madras.
 My group will focus on mathematical modeling of the brain, and using the models to understand diseases, brain states, and neurotechnologies.

 Previously, I was a postdoctoral researcher in the Brain Networks Laboratory at the Department of Radiology and Biomedical Imaging at University of California, San Francisco (UCSF).
 My PI was Dr. Ashish Raj, who specializes in using graph theory techniques to investigate the whole brain connectome.
 You can follow our lab’s twitter handle for updates on our work.
 I was also funded by the Alzheimer’s Association via a mentored postdoc fellowship grant to work on investigating brain dynamic functional activity in Alzheimer’s disease, in collaboration with the UCSF Memory and Aging Center.